nawathey/rover/README.md

 # Rover setup

-To avoid wear out the SSD, setup /tmp as tmpfs
+To avoid wear out the SSD, setup /tmp as tmpfs:

     sudo vi /etc/default/tmpfs

-To enable auto start on reboot, add to init.d:

-    sudo cp etc/init.d/rover.sh /etc/init.d
-    sudo update-rc.d rover.sh defaults

-Add this to crontab to monitor and restart the WiFi link if necessary
+Add this to crontab to monitor and restart the WiFi link if necessary:

     0,5,10,15,20,25,30,35,40,45,50,55 * * * * /home/samlu/rover/bin/checkWlan.sh >> /tmp/checkWlan.log 2>&1

+Reboot:

 # Motion detection setup

 Instead of live streaming, we can detect motion and record it on disk.
 Note that only a single process can access the camera at a time so 'motion' can't be run while 'mjpg-streamer' is running.

-Follow the instruction to install [motion](https://github.com/dozencrows/motion/tree/mmal-test)
+Follow the instruction to install [motion](https://github.com/dozencrows/motion/tree/mmal-test):

     cd /tmp
     wget https://www.dropbox.com/s/xdfcxm5hu71s97d/motion-mmal.tar.gz